mgyarmathy/json-data-node-modules/README.md

 ```
 browserify js/main.js > js/bundle.js
 ```
->Note: if you have not installed Browserify, install it globally for command-line use with `npm install -g browserify`.
+> If you have not installed Browserify, install it globally for command-line use with `npm install -g browserify`.

 For the last step, we are going to use the HTML template below to display our employee data.
 (This example uses [Materialize.css](http://materializecss.com/) for all of our CSS styling).
 It is essential to include the Browserify-generated `js/bundle.js` <small>(line 7)</small> rather than `js/main.js` for this to work.